Critical Care Anesthesia Fellowship

 All residents, clinical fellows, research fellows and staff who are not United States citizens and do not have a green card must have the appropriate visa in order to receive a Mass General appointment.

-Mass General’s Critical Care Anesthesia Fellowship is a 12-month training program that provides core experience in two multidisciplinary surgical intensive care units (SICUs) and offers a wide variety of clinical electives, didactics and research opportunities.
+Mass General’s Critical Care Anesthesia Fellowship is a 12-month training program that provides core experience in multidisciplinary medical, surgical and cardiac ICUs.
+The program offers a wide variety of clinical electives, didactics and research opportunities.
 All fellows complete the requirements for certification by the American Board of Anesthesiology (ABA).
-Our graduates have been successful in securing staff positions in critical care medicine.
+Our graduates have been successful in securing staff positions in critical care medicine in academic and private practice settings across the United States and in other areas of the world.

 Fellows benefit from a robust, multidisciplinary didactic schedule that includes: